pingidentity/pingidentity-devops-getting-started/docs/reference/faqs.md

 </details>

 <details>
-  <summary>Does my server profile have to be placed in Github?</summary>
+  <summary>Does my server profile have to be hosted on Github?</summary>

 No, it can be any <a href="https://devops.pingidentity.com/how-to/profiles/#using-your-github-repository">Public</a> or <a href="https://devops.pingidentity.com/how-to/privateRepos/">Private</a> git repository.
 <p>You are also able to use a <a href="https://devops.pingidentity.com/how-to/profiles/#using-local-directories">Local Directory</a> as your repository, which is convenient for testing and development.</p>